felipeam86/imagedownloader/README.rst

 -  ``proxies``: Proxy or list of proxies to use for the requests
 -  ``headers``: headers to be given to ``requests``
 -  ``user_agent``: User agent to be used for the requests
--  ``notebook``: If True, use the notebook version of tqdm progress bar
 -  ``debug`` If True, ``imgdl`` logs urls that could not be downloaded
 -  ``force``: ``download`` checks first if the image already exists on ``store_path`` in order to avoid double downloads.
 If you want to